Exam Materials

-• This curriculum was provided by Stanford Logic Group offering a curriculum designed to teach foundational principles of logic.
-It covers key topics such as propositional logic, logical connectives, truth tables, and basic proofs, gradually advancing to more complex areas like relational and functional logic.
+These exams will cover key topics such as propositional logic, logical connectives, truth tables, and basic proofs, gradually advancing to more complex areas like relational and term logic.
 The course provides interactive exercises, puzzles, and real-world applications to help learners develop strong reasoning and problem-solving skills.
 It aims to equip students with the tools necessary to think critically and systematically, applicable across various disciplines.

 All Exam Material Can Be Found Here↗